mavilein/mavilein.github.com/_posts/2015-09-01-comparing-error-handling-scalas-try-with-scalazs-either-disjunction.md

 ### The version based on Scala's standard Try

-Now we are going to implement the same thing again based on the Service with the `Try` type.
-Let's quickly recall the `TryService` we are going to use this time:
+Now we are going to implement the same thing again based on the `TryService`.
+Let's quickly recall its signature:

 {% highlight scala %}
 trait TryService {